think-root/bluesky-connector/README.md

 > [!WARNING]
 > This project is not officially affiliated with Bluesky Social PBC.
 It's a third-party integration using the public AT Protocol APIs.

-This project provides a Go-based HTTP API server that integrates with the Bluesky AT Protocol to post content, including text, images, and URLs.
-It supports thread creation for long posts and includes API key middleware for secure access.
+This Go-based HTTP API server is built specifically for integration with the [content-maestro](https://github.com/think-root/content-maestro) app.
+It connects to the Bluesky AT Protocol to publish text, images, and URLs, and supports threaded posts for long content.
+Secure access is ensured through API key middleware.

 ## ✨ Features